axelarnetwork/axelar-contract-deployments/cosmwasm/README.md

 Available subcommands:

-- `upload`: Uploads wasm file and saves codeId to `lastUploadedCodeId` in config
+- `store-code`: Uploads wasm file and saves codeId to `lastUploadedCodeId` in config

 - `instantiate`: Instantiates a contract, it gets the codeId by order of priority from:
     1. Value of `--codeId` option